LiquidFenrir/MineSweeper3D/README.md

 ## Controls

 You can select which keys are used for revealing, which keys are for toggling flags, and which keys are for movement in the settings menu
-Press START to open the pause menu (will actually pause the timer in singleplayer)
+Press START go back to the main menu while in game.

 ## License